Tony Ricardo

 What are your priorities for Duval County Public Schools?

 First priority is to ensure Safety in our schools- for students and staff.
 This will include looking into how our campuses can be secured from outside intruders, as well as student discipline issues, accurate incident reporting, and addressing professional conduct violations recording.
-Teacher Retention would be another priority of mine- we are loosing too many trained and skilled professionals each year.
-Finally, Financial Accountability would be of importance, in order to ensure schools are adequately supported for their mission.
+Teacher retention would be another priority of mine- we are loosing too many trained and skilled professionals each year.
+Finally, financial accountability would be of importance, in order to ensure schools are adequately supported for their mission.

 Why did you choose these as priorities?